Nora Eccles Harrison Cardiovascular Research & Training Institute

 First, medications that put the patient to sleep (anesthesia) are given.
 Then the chest wall is cleaned and possibly shaved, and the surgeon makes an incision in the chest.

 The chest bone is cut and separated, and the rib cage is opened so that the surgeon can operate on the heart.
 Tubes are put into the chest vessels to pump oxygen-rich blood through the body (heart-lung bypass machine) while the transplant is being performed.
-The diseased heart is removed and the donor’s heart is sewed into place.
-Then, the surgeon will attach the major blood vessels to the donor heart and ensure there is no leakage.
+The diseased heart is removed, typically leaving a portion of the left atrium intact, and the donor’s heart is sewed into place.
+Then, the surgeon will attach the major blood vessels—including the aorta, pulmonary artery, and atria—to the donor heart and ensure there is no leakage.

 The patient usually stays for a few days in the intensive care unit (ICU) and is then moved to a regular hospital room.
 Most times, patients remain in the hospital for a week or two, but the time spent in the ICU and in the hospital in general can vary.